Senator Sarah Hanson-Young is set to sue fellow senator David Leyonhjelm for comments which she says were defamatory.

 Please keep in mind that the comment only applies to the subset of men who rape women.

 Leyonhjelm responded by saying that Hanson-Young should, in that case, "stop shagging men".
 He has since clarified that he interpreted Hanson-Young's comment as a claim that all men are rapists.
 Virginia Trioli challenged Leyonhjelm on the need to be accurate in this case.
-Leyonhjelm—whose job is to delibarate upon the nuances of our legislation—didn't seem to think accuracy in wording was an issue.
+Leyonhjelm—whose job is to deliberate upon the nuances of our legislation—didn't seem to think accuracy in wording was an issue.

 Was it sexist?